RyanThomason/RyanThomason.github.io/README.md

 ## File Partitioning

 1. After changing the file I booted up Arch.
 Once booted up I went ahead and setup the partitions using the command **cfdisk /dev/sda** which is a pseudo-graphic way of changing partitions.
+    - Wasn't sure at first how to partition drives then figured it out from a classmate and used the above command.
     - Added /dev/sda1 with 500M type EFI System
     - Added /dev/sda2 with 19.5G type Linux filesystem